romanowski/blog/kleisli.md

 ###Summary

 In this part we've been able to achieve quite a lot.
 Starting from uncomposable, imperative code with side effects, we've slowly paved our way to a proper functional code with error handling.
-It's as if we've built ourselves a little language to help us express various aspects of control flow normally implemented in imperative manner, without compromising on composability .
+It's as if we've built ourselves a little language to help us express various aspects of control flow normally implemented in imperative manner, without compromising on composability.
 In the next part we'll extend this example by implementing more requirements that you'd often find in coding business logic eg. logging (side-effects).
 I'll also explain various ways to make the code more readable by eliminating ugly looking _type lambdas_ and superfluous type tricks.
 Further down the road we'll look at the _env param_ once again and devise a way to handle it more cleanly, thus giving birth to arrow transformers.
 Stay tuned.